CBD Oil for Dogs with Arthritis: Can Cannabis Oil Help With Canine’s Joint Pain? (2023)

 CBD for Psychological Symptoms of Arthritis in Dogs

 Arthritis can have a negative impact on both the physical and mental health of dogs.
-When your dog is experiencing pain, they will be likely to demonstrate changes in behavior ranging from low mood and irritability to aggression.
+When your dog is experiencing pain, it will be likely to demonstrate changes in behavior ranging from low mood and irritability to aggression.

 Studies have shown that CBD might help relieve anxiety.
 In a 2019 study published in the Brazillian Journal of Psychiatry, CBD was highlighted as an effective anti-anxiety agent that might help improve the response to environmental stressors (7).